 Prepositions and Prepositional Phrases: Prepositions introduce phrases that play a modifying or descriptive function in a sentence, the way adjectives and adverbs do.
 In the sentence 'The dog under the table' is chewing a bone.
 The preposition is 'under' and the prepositional phrase is 'under the table'.
 The prepositional phrase plays the role of an adjective here.
 It's as if you're saying 'The under-the-table dog is chewing a bone'.
 Prepositional phrases always have objects, and when those objects are pronouns, they are in the accusative form: 'under him', 'between you and me'.

-Use the Situation Analysis form at the top of the column to the right, and just
+Use the Situation Analysis form at the top of the column to the left, and just

 fill in the blanks.
 Don't worry if parts of it don't make sense.
-I'll explain it next week.
+I'll explain it next class.

 When you are trying